italia/iam-proxy-italia/Docker-compose/README.md

 The result is represented by the following services:

-* Satosa-saml2spid is published with nginx frontend on https://localhost
+* iam-proxy-italia is published with nginx frontend on https://localhost
 * Mongo Espress is published on http://localhost:8081
 * Django SAML2 SP is published on https://localhost:8000
 * Spid-samlcheck is published on https://localhost:8443